johanley/book-les-mots-ont-une-ame/readme.md

 I'm not sure how to use Unicode encodings in PostScript.
 I think it's possible, but more difficult.
-For this project, I'm going to stick with the CP-1252 encoding:
+For this project, I'm going to stick with the *CP-1252* encoding:
 - it's expressive enough for my needs (and more expressive than 8859-1)
 - it's a simple single-byte encoding
 - it includes attractive curly double quotes
 - it's easily used with PostScript
 - it's easy to detect 'weird' bytes in source text

-Reference for using CP-1252 in PostScript: https://stackoverflow.com/questions/32443178/how-do-i-encode-a-font-to-use-cp1252-windows-1252-encoding-in-postscript See the response from KenS, to see how to re-encode a font to use Windows-1252.
+Reference for using *CP-1252* in PostScript: https://stackoverflow.com/questions/32443178/how-do-i-encode-a-font-to-use-cp1252-windows-1252-encoding-in-postscript See the response from KenS, to see how to re-encode a font to use *windows-1252*.
+I made several corrections to his suggested encoding vector.

 ### Comparison of encodings